 I had the advantage of having handled their previous meteorite watch (Pièce Unique Dream Watch 5 Meteorite), a completely bonkers and unexpectedly tactile piece that I’d ended up liking considerably more than I had expected to based on photos.
 A watch that more than most needs to be actually touched to appreciate fully, it remains one of the most intriguing timepieces that I’ve had the privilege to see, for the reasons that I outlined in my post about it.
 At the time I thought that it was going to be a one-off use of meteorite for De Bethune, given the immense cost and effort involved in creating it, but I was clearly wrong.

-This new piece from De Bethune finds meteorite again front and centre, but this time in a very different way, and one that is clearly not a case of just redoing what they did last time, which was the creation of a case, but of treating the meteorite in a completely different way to completely effect, in the form of a dial (and name) that reflects a 2016 release, the De Bethune DB28 & DB28T Tourbillon ‘Kind Of Blue’ watches (see below).
+This new piece from De Bethune finds meteorite again front and centre, but this time in a very different way, and one that is clearly not a case of just redoing what they did last time, which was the creation of a case, but of treating the meteorite in a completely different way to remarkable effect, in the form of a dial (and name) that reflects a 2016 release, the De Bethune DB28 & DB28T Tourbillon ‘Kind Of Blue’ watches (see below).

 We have covered a few watches with meteorite dials over the last few years, but those were dials that focused on what are called Widmanstätten patterns or Thomson structures that are found in the octahedrite iron meteorites (the most common class of iron meteorites) and some pallasites (a class of stony–iron meteorite) and consist of fine interleaving of kamacite (an alloy of iron and nickel found on earth only in meteorites) and taenite (an alloy of iron and nickel found mosty in iron meteorites) bands.